(click pictures to enlarge)

 The lake is an old "borrow pit" from when I-10 was built back in the 60's.
 The water level stays at the same elevation year round.
 I thought this picture was a pretty one with the orange boat "popping".

-This picture is a map in the laundry room of the RV park.
+This picture is a map in the laundry room.
 Each pin represents the hometown of some of the people who have stayed here.
-There is now one on Mansfield, Louisiana. :)
+There is now one on Mansfield, Louisiana. :) Every campground should have a map like this one.

 I had went through part of Port Arthur, Texas when I made the loop through Holly Beach last week.
 This trip was on the western side of the Sabine River.
 The Sabine River forms part of the boundary between Louisiana and Texas and empties into the Gulf of Mexico near a town called Sabine Pass.
 I remember my father talking about going fishing and collecting oysters down in that area when he was a young man.
 I had never been there, so I took a drive.
 The picture above is the heavy industry located on the south-western side of Port Arthur.